Quasi-likelihood inference for SDE with mixed-effects observed at high frequency: Discussion

 \section{Discussion}

-The stochastic hierarchical model we consider, based on a diffusion process with both fixed and random effects in the drift and the diffusion coefficient, is well suited for analyzing repeated temporal dynamics across individuals.
+The stochastic hierarchical model we consider, based on a diffusion process with both fixed and random effects in the drift and the diffusion coefficient, is well-suited for analyzing repeated temporal dynamics across individuals.
 It provides a flexible and interpretable framework to disentangle the intrinsic variability of the process—captured through the stochastic component of the diffusion—and the inter-individual variability, modeled by treating certain parameters as random variables.
 Such a modeling strategy is particularly relevant for data observed in discrete time but governed by an underlying continuous-time dynamic, which is common in biomedical settings such as pharmacokinetics, neuroscience, or longitudinal physiological monitoring.
 One of the strengths of our approach lies in the simplicity of the estimation strategy, which is easy to implement and computationally efficient.
 The procedure is broadly applicable, as it accommodates a wide range of distributions for the random effects in the diffusion coefficient, as long as they are supported on the positive real line.
 Furthermore, we establish the consistency and asymptotic normality of the resulting estimators, which ensures sound statistical inference.
 A particularly appealing feature of the method is its capacity to characterize the observed variability in the data through the estimated parameters, providing insight into both individual-level dynamics and group-level heterogeneity.
-In addition, the framework allows the inclusion of an auxiliary process as a covariate, which can further enhance the modeling of inter-individual variability and improve explanatory power in applications.
-However, the proposed methodology also presents some limitations.
-First, it relies on high-frequency observations, which may not be available in all practical scenarios.
-Second, the current model does not explicitly account for measurement noise, an aspect that can be critical in many experimental or clinical data settings.
-One possible extension to address low-frequency sampling could involve simulating additional intermediate points via Brownian bridges \cite{bladt2016simulation}, though this remains a partial workaround and does not fully compensate for the absence of an explicit noise model.
-The Python codes for this work are available upon request.
+It is worth noting that our framework also allows for extension by incorporating an auxiliary process as a covariate into the coefficients, which can significantly refine the modeling of inter-individual variability and improve explanatory power in applications; we have conducted simulation experiments for such a case in Model 1 in Section \ref{sec:simus} and Model 2 in Section \ref{sec:appli}.